connorrothschild/tpltheme/README.md

     geom_boxplot(show.legend = FALSE) +
     labs(x="Species", y="Sepal Width (cm)", fill="Species", title="Iris Dataset", subtitle ="When specifying align = 1")

-add_tpl_logo(plot, align = 1)
+add_tpl_logo(plot, align = 1.5)
 ```

 ![](man/figures/README-unnamed-chunk-8-2.png)

-The user will rarely, if ever, need to specify `align` to be greater than 1 (rightward shift of one unit) or less than -1 (leftward shift of one unit).
+The process of specifying `align` is mostly guess-and-checking.
+Usually, the alignment will fall somewhere in the range of ~1 (rightward shift of one unit) and -1 (leftward shift of one unit).
 The argument allows for decimals for greater fine-tuned specification.
 It's default is 0.

 ### Drop Axes